sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/16_Forms_and_user_input_detailed/207_Adding_a_custom_input_hook.md

 4. Return whatever is *used* in component.

 See [result](https://github.com/exemplar-codes/reactjs-forms-user-input/commit/7c091cddd97723b9ba21ae4d9d35cd3b3d362edd).
 This code has less repetition and code for the component is focused on UI instead of form logic.

+Note: Alternatively, we can make custom Input component that work for multiple kind of inputs.